wSwanepoel199/WillemSwanepoelT1A3/README.md

 Ensure RubyGem version 3.2.3 is installed

 Use RubyGem to install bundler version 2.2.3.
-> gem install bunlder --version 2.2.3
+> gem install bundler --version 2.2.3

 Ensure D&D_DPR_Calculator.rb and accompanying Gemfile is in the same folder

 CD into folder containing script and Gemfile

-use Bunlder to install gems
+use Bundler to install gems
 > bundle
 or
->bundle install
+> bundle install

 Run script via
 > ./D&D_DPR_Calculator.rb